sahat/csc322/README.md

 7. **jsdom** - used to parse a website
 8. **underscore.js** - utility functions for javascript
 9. **underscore.strin** - utility functions for javaScript strings
-10. **emailjs** = sends e-mail via designated SMTP server
+10. **emailjs** = sends e-mail via a designated SMTP server

 Tools
 =====
-1. JetBrains IntelliJ IDEA
+1. JetBrains IntelliJ IDEA 12
 2. GitHub

 Design and Front-end